THAT SUCK TOO

 It also featured the SFX talents

 of a young Stan Winston, who would later go on to much better things

-with John Carpenter's THE THING, PREDATOR, ALIENS, and so on.
+with John Carpenter's THE THING, THE TERMINATOR, ALIENS, PREDATOR, JURASSIC PARK, and so on.

 The original theatrical release was in 3D.
 Not that it helped.